 I have a serious addiction to nachos.
 They helped me through Friday nights during my freshman year of college, and my love for them hasn’t waned.
-The thing about nachos is that we usually associate them with junk food because they’re often served with greasy meat and a mountain of cheese and sour cream, but there are definitely ways to make them healthier!
+The thing about nachos is that we usually associate them with junk food.
+They’re often served with greasy meat and a mountain of cheese and sour cream.
+However, there are definitely ways to make them healthier!
 Let me show you how.

-To make healthier nachos, you have to start with wholesome, natural ingredients (i.e., not the weird cheese sauce that comes in a can).
+To make healthier nachos, you have to start with wholesome, natural ingredients.
 My breakfast nachos are loaded with lean protein (black beans), corn, salsa, avocados, and just about a handful of cheese.
 I also topped the nachos with fried eggs and a chili yogurt sauce made with Safeway’s Open Nature products.

 Open Nature is a Safeway-exclusive brand that is all about promoting a natural lifestyle through high-quality, minimally-processed products.
-The food products are free from artificial ingredients, so there are no artificial colors, flavors, sweeteners, preservatives, chemical additives, hydrogenated oils, or high fructose corn syrup.
+The food products are free from artificial ingredients.
+There are no artificial colors, flavors, sweeteners, preservatives, chemical additives, hydrogenated oils, or high fructose corn syrup.
 Besides the food products, Open Nature also carries a line of home products that are dye free and never tested on animals.

-For the nachos, I am using Open Nature’s Free Range eggs that come from hens that are vegetarian fed and raised without antibiotics.
+For the breakfast nachos, I am using Open Nature’s Free Range eggs that come from hens that are vegetarian fed and raised without antibiotics.
 I also made a light yogurt sauce with Open Nature’s Greek Strained Nonfat Yogurt.
-It is nice and thick without being overly dry, and it is a great, healthier substitute for sour cream in the nachos.
+It is nice and thick without being overly dry.
+It is a great, healthier substitute for sour cream in the nachos.

 Loaded Breakfast Nachos

 - 1 (15-ounce) can of black beans, drained and rinsed

 - 1 1/2 teaspoons shichimi togarashi, (see note 1)